Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Introduction

-To address these challenges, we propose a new pipeline for joint audio-visual editing.
-As shown in Fig. \ref{fig:overview}, our method first utilizes advanced video editing techniques to create the target video, and then employs a novel video-to-audio generation model, which is conditioned on the source audio, target video, and a text prompt to edit the audio in alignment with the visual changes.
-We enhance the model architecture of the latest video-to-audio model~\citep{cheng2025mmaudio} to accept conditional audio input and introduce a data augmentation strategy for the new conditional input to improve training efficiency.
-Importantly, our model dynamically adjusts the influence of the source audio based on the complexity of the edits, maximizing preservation of the original audio structure.
-This approach leverages the strengths of state-of-the-art video editing while ensuring high audio-visual alignment.
+For this new task, we propose a conditional video-to-audio editing model built by minimally extending a state-of-the-art video-to-audio generation model~\cite{cheng2025mmaudio}.
+Specifically, we modify the model to accept the source audio as an additional condition alongside the target video and text, enabling it to preserve the original audio structure.
+We further introduce a data augmentation strategy for this new conditional input to improve training efficiency, and we also adopt an adaptive conditioning mechanism to adjust the influence of the source audio based on the complexity of the edits, maximizing audio structure preservation.
+With these changes, our model can dynamically balance text fidelity, audio-visual alignment, and audio structure preservation.
 Experimental results demonstrate that our pipeline achieves superior performance compared to existing methods, particularly in maintaining audio-visual alignment and content integrity.